BarbarossaTM/netbox-scripts/README.md

 ## Wireguard tunnels

-The 2nd script provisions Wireguard tunnels in NetBox between two nodes, allowing each side to be a Device or a VM.
+This script provisions Wireguard tunnels in NetBox between two nodes, allowing each side to be a Device or a VM.
 To model the connection between two nodes custom fields (type object) on interfaces are used which will be set to the remote Device or VM.
 IP allocation happens programatically so that the only input to the script are server + client Device or VM.